Mehbooba meets Rajnath, discusses Kashmir situation

-The Chief Minister of Jammu and Kashmir, Ms. Mehbooba Mufti calling on the Union Home Minister, Shri Rajnath Singh, in New Delhi on April 11, 2018

-New Delhi: Amidst the recent spurt in violence in Jammu and Kashmir, Chief Minister Mehbooba Mufti today met Home Minister Rajnath Singh and discussed with him the security situation in the state and how to bring back normalcy, officials said.
+New Delhi: Amidst the recent spurt in violence in Jammu and Kashmir, Chief Minister Mehbooba Mufti on Wednesday met Home Minister Rajnath Singh and discussed with him the security situation in the state and how to bring back normalcy, officials said.

 During the 20-minute meeting, the two leaders discussed the initiatives taken by the Centre’s representative Dineshwar Sharma in holding talks with a wide cross section of society.